hbdmapi/huobi_futures_Python/README.md

 ## What Users Say

-igkoh(Ph.D. theoretical physics, Professor at Korea Advanced Institute of Science and Technology): "I am very impressed how smartly you organized codes.
+Ingyu Koh(Former IBM scientist, Professor at Korea Advanced Institute of Science and Technology, Ph.D in theoretical physics): "I am very impressed how smartly you organized codes.
 I really appreciate for your precise answers to develop successful system.
 Once your precise guidance clears obstacle, real progresses are made."